MCHex: Marching Cubes Based Adaptive Hexahedral Mesh Generation with Guaranteed Positive Jacobian: Properties of 3-regular graphs

-\begin{theorem} Let \(P=(V,E,F)\) be a closed pure two-dimensional CW complex (e.g., Figure \ref{fig:midpointSubdivisionExample}), and \(P'=(V',E',F',C')\) be the pure three-dimensional CW complex induced by applying midpoint subdivision to \(P\).
-Then every element \(c\in C'\) is a hex if and only if \(P\) is a 3-regular polyhedron. \begin{proof} As shown in Figure \ref{fig:midpointSubdivisionExample}, elements in the complex \(P'\) is formed by constructing a unique element, denoted \(c_v\), around each vertex \(v \in V\) of the original complex \(P\).
-Let \(\text{val}(v)\) be the face valence of vertex \(v\).
-The number of vertices, edges and faces of element \(c_v\) are checked as follows.
+\begin{theorem} Let \(P=(V,E,F)\) be a closed pure two-dimensional CW complex, and \(P'=(V',E',F',C')\) be the pure three-dimensional CW complex induced by applying midpoint subdivision to \(P\).
+Then every element \(c\in C'\) is a hex if and only if \(P\) is a 3-regular polyhedron. \end{theorem} A natural next step is to investigate whether a sign-change cell produced by MC can always be decomposed into a set of 3-regular polyhedra.
+If this holds, then Theorem \ref{thm:only3RegularPolyhedronAfterMidpointSubdivisionGivesAllHex} guarantees that applying midpoint subdivision to each such polyhedron yields all hex elements.
+The remaining geometric problem is to ensure that every hex element Jacobian is positive.